The HOMFLY-PT polynomial and HZ factorisation: Homological relation between Kh and HZ

+The correspondence with the HZ exponents can be directly observed via the Khovanov homology tables, which list the dimensions of $H^{r,j}$, for each value of the gradings $r$ and $j$.
+For simple knots, such tables are available in \cite{Bar-Natan}, while, more generally, they can be derived from a graphical analysis using the Khovanov cube, as explained in \cite{Bar-Natan1}.
+Direct comparison of the HZ function with the tables in \cite{Bar-Natan}, reveals that the HZ exponents for a given knot coincide with the values of $j$ (label of the rows) of its Khovanov table, while their appearance in the HZ numerator or denominator corresponds to odd or even parity of the grading $r$ (label of the columns), respectively.

-{}\textbf{Knots} 2mm Below we present several examples of Khovanov tables for knots with factorised HZ transform, as given in\footnote{As before (c.f. footnote~\ref{ft:mirror-knot}), in some cases we consider the mirror image of knots as compared to the ones presented in \cite{Bar-Natan}.
-The difference of their Khovanov tables is a change of sign in $r$ and $j$ and hence, also, in the signature $s$.} \cite{Bar-Natan}.
+Below we make this correspondence more explicit through Prop.~\ref{propJonesCoeffpm2} and through several examples of knots and links with factorised HZ transform, the Khovanov tables of which are obtained from\footnote{As before (c.f. footnote~\ref{ft:mirror-knot}), in some cases we consider the mirror image of knots as compared to the ones presented in \cite{Bar-Natan}.
+The difference of their Khovanov tables is a change of sign of the values of $r$ and $j$ and hence, also, in the signature $s$.} \cite{Bar-Natan}.
 In these tables, we add an extra column labelled as "HZ exponents" (or just "HZ"), indicating which numbers appear as exponents in the denominator and which in the numerator.
-As a first example, we consider the right handed trefoil knot $3_1=T(2,3)$.
-2mm {\bf $\bullet$} $3_1$: $Z(3_1)= \frac{\lambda(1-q^9 \lambda)}{(1-q\lambda)(1-q^3 \lambda)(1-q^5\lambda)}$\\